LwbXc/DPBL/README.md

   ~~~
   where each action is represented as an integer.

-+ If you want to load your data in other formats, you need to preprocess the data into the format we specify, or implement your own dataloader by editing `./uberl/dataset/dataset_test.py` and `./uberl/dataset/dataset_train.py`.
++ If you want to load your data in other formats, you need to preprocess the data into the format we specify or implement your own dataloader by editing `./uberl/dataset/dataset_test.py` and `./uberl/dataset/dataset_train.py`.

 ## Quick Demos
 1. Put your dataset under `./data`
-2. We provide following script to train the model:
+2. We provide the following script to train the model:
     ```bash
     bash ./scripts/train.sh
     ```
-3. For inference, we provide following script to generate representations:
+3. For inference, we provide the following script to generate representations:
     ```bash
     bash ./scripts/inference.sh
     ```
 4. After pre-training, you can generate representations for the datasets of downstream tasks.
-Put the representations and the corresponding labels under `./data` and run following script to train classifier for downstream tasks:
+Put the representations and the corresponding labels under `./data` and run the following script to train a classifier for downstream tasks:
    ```bash
    bash ./scripts/downstream_tasks.sh
    ```